 At the elementary and junior high levels, grades are a progress report of sorts, a mechanism for a teacher in a conventional setting to let parents know how a child is doing.
 The report card qualifies and quantifies how the child is doing in school—in other words, what subjects he has covered and how well he has learned them.
 Grades typically also go into the child’s cumulative academic file, in case he transfers to a different school or his progress needs to be reviewed.

 As a homeschool parent, you observe your child on a daily basis and can probably determine pretty accurately in which areas he is strong and in which areas he could use some additional help and maturity.
 His verbal interaction with you, his hands–on activities, his written work, his periodic subject–matter tests (if you use them), and the achievement of goals you have set for him are all informal indicators of his progress and can help you evaluate and tweak your homeschooling plan.
-Thus, you may not feel any need for grades or report cards in the earlier years.
+Thus, many parents don’t feel any need for grades or report cards in the earlier years.

-So … whether it’s to comply with a state requirement or simply for your own records, how do you grade your children’s work?
+So … whether it’s to comply with a state requirement or simply for your own records, how do you grade (or assess) your children’s work?

 Making the Grade

 If you do decide to create a report card, it is generally sufficient to mark a child’s work as passing versus failing, or satisfactory versus unsatisfactory, especially in the earlier grades.
 Even in states that require report cards or some other type of evaluation of the child’s progress, the parents can generally control how they grade the child.
 (Again, when in doubt, HSLDA or your state organization can generally offer some guidance.)